-After enjoying a very rewarding career of working with individuals with hoarding disorder (privately and on the A&E television show Hoarders), I realized it was time to pull it all together in a book.
+After enjoying a very rewarding career working with individuals with hoarding disorder (privately and on the A&E television show Hoarders), I realized it was time to pull it all together in a book.

 This book shares a multidimensional, comprehensive approach to understanding hoarding disorder and hoarding tendencies.